Aung-Zay-CS/Defensive-Security/09-Network-Forensics-&-Monitoring.md

+#  Network Monitoring

+Network monitoring is a set of management actions to watch/continuously overview and optionally save the network traffic for further investigation.
+This action aims to detect and reduce network problems, improve performance, and in some cases, increase overall productivity.
+It is a main part of the daily IT/SOC operations and differs from Network Security Monitoring (NSM) in its purpose.
+Network monitoring is highly focused on IT assets like uptime (availability), device health and connection quality (performance), and network traffic balance and management (configuration).
+Monitoring and visualising the network traffic, troubleshooting, and root cause analysis are also part of the Network Monitoring process.
+This model is helpful for network administrators and usually doesn't cover identifying non-asset in-depth vulnerabilities and significant security concerns like internal threats and zero-day vulnerabilities.
+Usually, Network Monitoring is not within the SOC scope.
+It is linked to the enterprise IT/Network management team.

+###  Zeek
+Zeek (formerly Bro) is an open-source and commercial passive Network Monitoring tool (traffic analysis framework) developed by Lawrence Berkeley Labs.
+Today, Zeek is supported by several developers, and Corelight provides an Enterprise-ready fork of Zeek.
+Therefore this tool is called both open source and commercial.

+Zeek Signatures

+Zeek supports signatures to have rules and event correlations to find noteworthy activities on the network.
+Zeek signatures use low-level pattern matching and cover conditions similar to Snort rules.
+Unlike Snort rules, Zeek rules are not the primary event detection point.
+Zeek has a scripting language and can chain multiple events to find an event of interest.
+We focus on the signatures in this task, and then we will focus on Zeek scripting in the following tasks.

 #  Network Forensics
 Network Forensics is a specific subdomain of the Forensics domain, and it focuses on network traffic investigation.
 Network Forensics discipline covers the work done to access information transmitted by listening and investigating live and recorded traffic, gathering evidence/artefacts and understanding potential problems.